 What is the difference between a digital and an electronic signature?

-An electronic signature is a broad term for any electronic process that indicates consent to an agreement or record.
-It does not always include clear proof of identity.
+An electronic signature is a broad term for any electronic procedure that indicates consent to an agreement or record.
+It does not always include unique proof of identity.
 In addition, the term “electronic signature” is used in a legal context – as in the eIDAS Regulation.

-Digital signatures are usually defined as a subtype of electronic signature.
+Digital signatures are usually defined as a subtype of electronic signatures.
 They provide verified identity details of the signatory and guarantee the authenticity, integrity and forgery protection of the document.
-The QES has all of these properties and is therefore classified as both an electronic and digital signature.
+The QES has all of these properties and is therefore categorised as both an electronic and digital signature.

 Employment contracts at a glance

 The correct use of eSignatures depends on the type of employment contract to be signed.
-First, a distinction can be made between open-ended and fixed-term contracts.
-The latter are divided into fixed-term contracts with a material reason (e.g. parental leave cover) and fixed-term contracts without a material reason.
-In Germany, however, fixed-term contracts without a material reason are only permitted under certain conditions and for up to two years.
+Firstly, a distinction can be made between open-ended and fixed-term contracts.
+The latter are divided into fixed-term contracts for a material reason (e.g. parental leave cover) and fixed-term contracts without a material reason.
+In Germany, however, fixed-term contracts without objective reasons are only permitted under certain conditions and for a period of up to two years.

-In the area of temporary employment (also known as personnel leasing), contractual relationships are regulated separately.
-Here there is a triangular relationship, so to speak, between the lender, hirer, and temporary worker:
+In the area of temporary employment (also known as temporary work or agency work), the contractual relationships are regulated separately.
+Here there is a triangular relationship, so to speak, between the hirer, the borrower and the temporary worker:

-1. The employee leasing agreement regulates the provision of workers for a fee between the lender (temp agency) and the hirer (company) as well as the specific working conditions.
+1. The employee leasing agreement regulates the provision of labour between the lender (personnel service provider) and the hirer (company) for a fee, as well as the specific working conditions.

 2. An employment contract is concluded between the lender and the temporary worker.
-The lender remains the employer of the temporary worker during the leasing phase.
+The lender remains the employer of the temporary worker during the loan phase.

 3. There is no direct employment relationship between the hirer and the temporary worker.

-Employee leasing agreements and contracts of employment are necessary to create clarity for all parties involved and establish legal certainty.
-The legal framework is set out in the Act on Temporary Agency Work (Arbeitnehmerüberlassungsgesetz – AÜG).
+Temporary employment and labour contracts are necessary to create clarity for all parties involved.
+The legal framework is set out in the German Temporary Employment Act (AÜG).

 Digital signature for employment contracts: Legal requirements

 In Germany, both permanent and fixed-term employment contracts can be signed electronically.
 As described above, the essential contractual conditions are also required in paper form.
-The following applies concerning the type of signature:
+The following applies with regard to the type of signature:

-• Permanent employment contract: Freedom of form applies here.
-The qualified electronic signature (QES) is therefore not mandatory but is nevertheless recommended due to its greater probative value.
+– Open-ended employment contract: No formal requirements apply here.
+The qualified electronic signature (QES) is therefore not mandatory, but is nevertheless recommended due to its greater probative value.

-• The QES is always required for employee leasing agreements.
+• The QES is always prescribed for temporary employment contracts.

-• Terminations of employment contracts are subject to the mandatory written form.
-The electronic form is excluded here by Section 623 BGB, i.e. an eSignature is explicitly not permitted.
-A written notice of termination must also be submitted if the employment contract is terminated before the employee starts work.
+• Cancellations of employment contracts are subject to the mandatory written form.
+Electronic form is excluded here in accordance with Section 623 BGB, i.e. an eSignature is explicitly not permitted.
+Written notice of termination must also be submitted if the employment contract is cancelled before the employee takes up the position.

 Legislation also stipulates that employers must ensure that electronic signatures are understandable for employees and that the technology is implemented correctly.